Trippixyz/SMO-Collision-Models/README.md

-# smo-exlaunch-base
+# SMO-Collision-Models

-A semi-working base repository to use for Super Mario Odyssey.
+An attempt at rendering Super Mario Odyssey's Collision Models instead of their Visual Models.

 # Credits